mattermost/docs/source/deployment/sso-ldap.md

-## LDAP/AD Setup (Enterprise)
+## Active Directory/LDAP Setup (Enterprise)

 ### Enabling Active Directory/Lightweight Directory Access Protocol (AD/LDAP)

 After installing Mattermost:

 1. Create a team using email authentication
-  1. Note: The first account used to create a team will be the “System Administrator” account, used to configure settings for your Mattermost site
+  1. Note: The account used to create a team receives the “System Administrator” role, used to configure settings for your Mattermost site.
-  2. Go to Main Menu (the three dots near your team name in the top left of your screen) > **System Console**
+  2. Go to **Main Menu** (the three dots at top left) > **System Console**
-  3. Go to LDAP Settings
+  3. Go to **LDAP Settings**
   4. Fill in the fields to set up Mattermost authentication with your LDAP server

   After LDAP has been enabled, users should be able to go to your Mattermost site and sign in using their LDAP credentials.
 The “LDAP username” will be the attribute set in the “Id Attribute” field.

-  **Note: In the initial implementation of LDAP, if a user attribute changes on the LDAP server it will be updated the next time the user enters their credentials to log in to Mattermost.
+  **Note: If a user attribute changes on the LDAP server it will be updated the next time the user enters their credentials to log in to Mattermost.
 This includes if a user is made inactive or removed from an LDAP server.
 Synchronization with LDAP servers is planned in a future release.**

 ### Switching System Administrator account to LDAP authentication